Goldencami/Grandma-Jukebox/README.md

 - Tools → Partition Scheme: "16M Flash (2MB APP/12.5MB FATFS)".

 > These are the PSRAM, Flash size and Partition Scheme values for the ESP32 that is being used.
+>
+> TODO: confirm and document *why* PSRAM is required (e.g. instability/crash without it) — the sketch doesn't call `ps_malloc`/`ps_calloc` directly, so if this was needed for a specific crash or buffer, note it here for future reference.

 ## Pinouts with ESP32
 <img width="1637" height="727" alt="Image" src="https://github.com/user-attachments/assets/1d34ac77-a264-4828-980a-de5787600532" />